 We’ve been around the world and continue to expand our missions to new locations.

-Children’s Surgery International travels to locations around the world where we have determined the need for our services to be great.
-Our volunteers have provided life-changing surgeries, in-country education and medical supplies for children, their families and medical professionals in Bangladesh, Ethiopia, Ghana, Haiti, Liberia, Tanzania, Uganda, Tunisia, Mexico, Peru and Vietnam.
+Children’s Surgery International (CSI) travels to areas where we have determined the need for our services to be great.
+To date, our volunteers have provided life-changing surgeries, in-country education and medical supplies for children, their families and medical professionals in 15 countries, and we continue to build new partnerships.
 Visit our photo and video gallery.

 Liberia